|

 and microbiological factors that are causing the problem.
 Control of the problem can then focus on the

-offending factors.
 Some examples of water quality issues that comprise Process Research Solutions

 investigations are listed below.